 The Ink Business Cash® Credit Card offers the best ongoing cash back bonuses of any Chase business credit card.
 It has a $750 bonus for spending $7,500 in the first 3 months.
 And it gives 5% cash back on the first $25,000 spent per year at office supply stores and on internet/cable/phone services.
 Plus, it offers 2% back on the first $25,000 spent per year at gas stations and restaurants, along with 1% on everything else.
 There’s a $0 annual fee.

 But if you want to earn rewards at a flat rate, Ink Business Unlimited® Credit Card comes out on top.
 It offers unlimited 1.5% cash back on all purchases.
 And it has a $0 annual fee.

-The easiest business credit cards to get require fair or bad credit.
-It’s also worth noting that while you must have a business to get one of these cards, your personal credit history matters a lot more than your company’s.
+In general, the easiest credit cards for a business to get require bad-to-fair credit for approval.
+It’s also worth noting that while you must have a business to get most of these cards, your personal credit history matters a lot more than your company’s credit standing.

-There are a few easy approval business credit cards, so you shouldn’t let limited or damaged credit prevent you from getting the card your business needs.
+As you can see, there are a few easy approval business credit cards available, so you shouldn’t let limited or damaged credit prevent you from getting the card your business needs.
 And remember, if you pay your bills on time and keep your credit utilization ratio low, your credit should steadily improve over time.

 A good credit card to consider for a new LLC is the Capital One Spark Classic for Business, as it offers a range of business benefits such as year-end summaries, employee cards at no extra cost and experienced small business customer service.
 This card is even available to LLC representatives with limited credit.… read full answer